 Reviews not only identify areas of improvement to keep ahead of customer trends, but they also act as a starting point for genuine conversation with your customers.

-People love to share their opinions - you just need to make it easy for them.
+People love to share their opinions, so you need to make it easy for them.

 For example, shops, hotels and restaurants offering guest wifi could simply add their review page to their guest wifi login screen.
 I know I'm more likely to give a good review when I'm receiving something free in exchange!